Robert Yee

 Economic Statistics

 After the First World War, European central banks turned to experts for standardizing economic statistics.
 My article in Contemporary European History explores how the work of national central banks became compatible with the broader goals of interwar internationalism.
-Using archives from Belgium, France, Germany, the UK and the US, the article shows how efforts to align statistical terminology aimed to improved diplomatic relations.
+Using archives from Belgium, France, Germany, the UK and the US, the article shows how efforts to align statistical terminology aimed to improve diplomatic relations.

 Monetary Policy